 Gluten Free Fish Sauce

 Is fish sauce gluten free?
 It can be annoying, but if depends.
-You will always have to read the ingredient lists, because you never know what food manufacturers are putting into products these days.
+You will always have to ask about the ingredient, because you never know what food manufacturers are putting into products these days.
 Especially when starting out with a celiac diagnosis.
 When you actually start reading the labels, you find out that gluten is in many products.
 You also start understanding all the ingredients manufactures put into food.

 In the restaurants that I was frequenting, they were using the Lee Kum Kee Panda Brand.
 This fish sauce is gluten free and I was able to look it up online.
 The other sauces that restaurants had was the Squid Brand which was also gluten free.